Strategic Credit Fund

 What is Origin’s edge?

-Origin retains an experienced investment team with, collectively, over 70 years of experience in commercial real estate debt acquisition and investing.
+Origin collectively retains an experienced investment team with over 70 years of experience in commercial real estate debt acquisition and investing.
 Our team has significant relationships developed through a comprehensive network of brokers and financial institutions that Origin believes will provide consistent deal flow to the Fund.
-Origin has also been fully vetted and approved by Freddie Mac as a select buyer of its bonds as a Directing Certificate Holder (DHC), providing our team with unique access to Freddie Mac securitizations directly through Freddie’s primary auctions.
+Origin has also been thoroughly vetted and approved by Freddie Mac as a select buyer of its bonds as a Directing Certificate Holder (DHC), providing our team with unique access to Freddie Mac securitizations directly through Freddie’s primary auctions.
 As prolific buyers of Freddie Mac securitizations, we have cemented our reputation in this space, often providing us with priority access to deal flow—and we will continue to leverage our advantages as long as the environment and the opportunities exist.

 How is the Fund different from a non-exchange traded REIT?